nycu-caslab/OSC-RISCV-Web/_sources/labs/lab1.rst

 This also provides a good opportunity to replace hardcoded board-specific configuration values from Lab 0 with values extracted from the DTB.
-Specifically, the UART base address used to initialize the serial interface in Lab 0 may now be replaced with device tree data.
-The UART node is named ``serial@10000000``, and it contains a ``reg`` property that specifies the base address and size of the UART registers.
+Specifically, the UART base address used to initialize the serial interface in Lab 0 may now be retrieved by scanning the DTB for a node whose ``compatible`` field contains ``"snps,dw-apb-uart"``.
+This node should also contain a ``reg`` property, which specifies the base address and size of the UART registers.

+Using the ``compatible`` field rather than a fixed node name (such as ``serial@10000000``) makes your implementation more robust and portable across board versions or different UART configurations.

 The ``reg`` field declares the UART base address using a 64-bit format:

     ``reg = <0x0 0x10000000 0x0 0x10000>;``

-To extract the base address, combine the first two words of the ``reg`` property.
+To extract the actual base address, combine the first two 32-bit words of the ``reg`` property:

+    ``base = (uint64_t)reg[0] << 32 | reg[1];``

-You can refer to the `JH7110 UART Developing Guide <https://github.com/nycu-caslab/OSC-RISCV-Web/raw/refs/heads/main/uploads/SDK_DG_UART.pdf>`_ for more details.
+More details can be found in Section 2.3 of the `JH7110 UART Developing Guide <https://github.com/nycu-caslab/OSC-RISCV-Web/raw/refs/heads/main/uploads/SDK_DG_UART.pdf>`_.

-For additional reference, you may consult the following minimal DTB-parsing example ``fdtget.c`` from `dgibson/dtc repository <https://github.com/dgibson/dtc/>`_.
-This code demonstrates how to locate a device node by path and retrieve a property using:
+As a practical code reference, you may also consult the minimal DTB-parsing example ``fdtget.c`` from the `dgibson/dtc repository <https://github.com/dgibson/dtc/>`_.
+This example demonstrates how to locate a device node by path and retrieve a property using:

 - ``fdt_path_offset(fdt, "/path")``
 - ``fdt_getprop(fdt, offset, "property", &len)``

-While your implementation in this lab does not rely on the full device tree parsing capabilities, you may find it helpful to understand how to navigate the device tree structure.
+While your implementation in this lab does not rely on full-featured device tree parsing, it may still be helpful to understand how the standard library interfaces with the DTB structure.

 .. note::

-    The ``model`` property is *optional* according to the device tree specification, while it is typically present at the root node to provide a descriptive label for the board.
+    The ``model`` property is *optional* according to the device tree specification, but it is typically present at the root node to provide a descriptive label for the board.